Steve Stoyanovich

 Steve Stoyanovich (born May 2, 1957 in London, Ontario) is a Canadian former professional ice hockey player who played 23 games in the National Hockey League with the Hartford Whalers during the 1983–84 season.
 The rest of his career, which lasted from 1981 to 1988, was mainly spent in the Italian Serie A.

 As a youth, he played in the 1969 and 1970 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from London.

-He owns six Tim Hortons restaurants in the London, Ontario region.
+He owns Five Tim Hortons restaurants in the North West of London, Ontario region.